bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 8.1 Variable-Length Argument Lists pp 116
+Ch 8.1 Methods and Blocks pp 117